DaireNiC/SHA-256/README.md

 ![source: keyword-hero.com](https://keyword-hero.com/wp-content/uploads/2017/05/sha256-1.png)

-The code was written in accordance to the the Secure Hash Algorthim as specified by the  US government in the following [doccument]([https://www.nist.gov/publications/secure-hash-standard](https://www.nist.gov/publications/secure-hash-standard)).
+The code was written in accordance to the the Secure Hash Algorithm as specified by the  US government in the following [document](https://www.nist.gov/publications/secure-hash-standard).

 > The hash algorithms specified in this Standard are called secure because, for a given algorithm, it is computationally infeasible 1) to find a message that corresponds to a given message digest, or 2) to find two different messages that produce the same message digest.
 Any change to a message will, with a very high probability, result in a different message digest.
 This will result in a verification failure when the secure hash algorithm is used with a digital signature algorithm or a keyed-hash message authentication algorithm.